India's top refiner says will buy Iranian oil if sanctions lifted

-Indian Oil Corp (IOC.NS), the country's top refiner, said on Thursday it would resume purchases of Iranian oil if Washington lifts sanctions against Tehran over its disputed nuclear programme.
+NEW DELHI (Reuters) - Indian Oil Corp, the country’s top refiner, said on Thursday it would resume purchases of Iranian oil if Washington lifts sanctions against Tehran over its disputed nuclear programme.

 “We were buying Iran crude earlier before sanctions, and I don’t have any doubt why we will not buy Iran crude because that favours the Indian refining system if the sanctions are lifted,” S. K. Gupta, head of finance at IOC, told an analyst call.